Waqifite Shia

-The Waqifite Shia were a Shia sect who accepted the Imamate of Musa al-Kadhim, but refused to accept the Imamate of his successor Ali ar-Ridha.
+The Waqifite Shia were a Shia sect who accepted the Imamate of Musa al-Kazim, but refused to accept the Imamate of his successor Ali al-Rida.
+The sect gradually disappeared in the decades that followed.

 Beliefs

 The Waqifites believed in the Mahdi and the Occultation of Imam Musa al-Kazim.
 They believed Musa was alive, did not die, and would never die, that he was raised to heaven just as Jesus was raised, and that he was the awaited one who would fill the world with justice and fairness as it was filled with oppression and tyranny.
 However, they later differed amongst themselves concerning Musa’s death and split into four sub-groups.
 Three of the sub-groups believed that Musa had died, while the other remaining subgroup persistently denied that Musa al-Kadhim had died.

 Reasons for the creation of the Waqifites’ beliefs

 The most probable reason for the creation of the Waqifites’ beliefs is that when Musa al-Kadhim, was in the prison of the Abbasid Caliph Harun al-Rashid, he appointed some agents on his behalf in order to collect the legal monetary rights from his Shï‘ites.
 These agents included Ziyad ibn Marwan al-Qandi and ‘Ali ibn Abu Hamza (in Kufa), who collected funds of 70,000 and 30,000 dinars respectively.
 Other such agents included `Uthman ibn `Isa al-Rawasi (in Egypt), and Hayyan and al-Sarraj (in Kufa).
 When Musa died, these agents bought country estates and houses from the money they had collected on behalf of Musa.
 When Ali ar-Ridha demanded that they give the money to him (as the rightful successor of his father Musa), they refused to hand it over to him, since they denied that Musa ever died.
 Therefore, these agents denied Musa’s death and rejected Ali ar-Ridha’s Imamate in order that they would have an excuse for not returning the money.
 Such agents then spread the Waqifites’ beliefs by lavishly spending money in order to buy the minds of the people.

 The other (less probable) reason for the creation of the Waqifites’ beliefs is that Musa’s father, Ja'far al-Sadiq (the 6th Imam), reported many traditions concerning the occultation and the rise of al-Qa'im, but did not indicate explicitly which of his descendants would be al-Qa'im.
 Therefore, a considerable number of the muhaddithun thought that Ja'far al-Sadiq had indicated his son Musa and hence stopped at him, contending that he was the Mahdi and was in a state of occultation.